Drop impact on superheated surfaces: from capillary dominance to non-linear advection dominance

 \subsection{Set-up}

 In this paper, we include and complement the data presented in \citet{chantelot2021}, by extending it to higher surface temperatures and impact velocities.
-Our experiments (sketched in figure \ref{fig1}) consist in impacting ethanol drops on an optically smooth heated sapphire substrate.
-We choose the ethanol-sapphire combination as (i) it allows us to neglect vapour cooling effects during impact and (ii) the excellent thermal conductivity of sapphire ($k_s = 35$ W/K/m) approximates isothermal substrate conditions \citep{vanlimbeek2016,vanlimbeek2017}.
-The substrate temperature $T_s$ is set to a fixed value between $22 \si{\degreeCelsius}$ and $300 \si{\degreeCelsius}$, allowing to determine the superheat $\Delta T = T_s - T_b$, where $T_b = 78 \si{\degreeCelsius}$ is the boiling temperature of ethanol.
+Our experiments (sketched in figure \ref{fig1}) consist in impacting ethanol drops on an optically smooth heated sapphire substrate \revP{(thermal conductivity, $k_s = 35$ W/K/m)}. \revP{The ethanol-sapphire combination allows us to neglect vapour cooling effects during impact, leading us to assume approximately isothermal substrate conditions \citep{vanlimbeek2016,vanlimbeek2017}.} The substrate temperature $T_s$ is set to a fixed value between $22 \si{\degreeCelsius}$ and $300 \si{\degreeCelsius}$, allowing to determine the superheat $\Delta T = T_s - T_b$, where $T_b = 78 \si{\degreeCelsius}$ is the boiling temperature of ethanol.
 Drops with radius $R = 1.1 \pm 0.1$ mm are released from a calibrated needle, whose height is adjusted to obtain impact velocities $U$ ranging from 0.3 m/s to 1.6 m/s.
 Table \ref{table1} gives an overview of the properties of the liquid, with subscript $l$, and of the two components of the gas phase: air and ethanol vapour, with subscripts $a$ and $v$, respectively.
 Note that the material properties of the fluids are temperature dependant (see appendix \ref{appendix_props}) and the temperature at which they should be evaluated will be discussed throughout the manuscript.